 Evan Rosa is a writer, editor, teacher, and learner.
 He currently serves as Communications Officer, at the Yale Center for Faith and Culture.
 His research interests include moral psychology, virtue ethics, technological ethics, social criticism, and the history of ideas.
 He holds bachelor degrees in philosophy and linguistics from the University of California, Berkeley, and a masters degree in philosophy from Biola University.
 He co-wrote the award-winning documentary Eggsploitation and directed communications for the Center for Bioethics and Culture from 2008 to 2013.
 He was a Ramsey Fellow from 2011 to 2013.

 Matthew Rose is the Director and Senior Fellow at the Berkeley Institute.
 A scholar of religion, he was previously Ennis Fellow in Humanities at Villanova University, where he taught courses in philosophy, politics, and literature.
 He received his Ph.D. from the University of Chicago after attending the University of Notre Dame.
 His publications include Ethics with Barth (Ashgate, 2010).

-Christopher White is Project Director for the Paul Ramsey Institute.
+Christopher White is Program Director for the Paul Ramsey Institute.
 He holds an M.A. in Ethics and Society from Fordham University and a B.A. in Politics, Philosophy, and Economics from The King’s College.
 His writings have appeared in the Wall Street Journal, USA Today, Forbes, New York Daily News, International Business Times, The American Interest, National Review, First Things, Public Discourse, and Human Life Review, among many other print and online publications.
 He is co-author of Renewal (Encounter Books, 2013) and a 2013-2014 Robert Novak Fellowship Award Winner.
 He lives in New York City.